mikependon/RepoDB.NET/pages/references/propertyhandlertypelevel.md

 This page contains the recommended way of implementing a property handler for specific type.

+{: .important }
-> It is important to take note that this property handler is based on database column type (database-bound).
+> This property handler is based on database column type (database-bound).

 ## PropertyHandler